Benniphx/configs/README.md

 ## Sublime Text and Windows

-On Windows Vista and later, Sublime Text configs can be kind of symlinked in an administrator PowerShell:
+On Windows Vista and later, Sublime Text configs can be kind of symlinked using administrator PowerShell:

 ```
 cd "$env:appdata\Sublime Text 3\Packages\"